aperullo/dockerization/readme.md

 See [view container logs](https://docs.docker.com/v17.09/engine/admin/logging/view_container_logs/) for info on seeing and setting up your app to expose logs to `docker logs` and `docker service logs`

-Some priniciples to keep in mind when designing or choosing an application to dockerize are the following:
+Some principles to keep in mind when designing or choosing an application to dockerize are the following:

 1. Start quickly.
     1. The application should start quickly.